Finding a Doctor, a Good Doctor, can take time but is worth it!

 Doctors should be reading medical journals, attending conferences, and continue their education while they practice medicine.
-Some however, don’t do this.
+Some, however, don’t do this.
 Some people got into being a doctor for the money and that’s all they care about.
 Others do it because they enjoy helping people and improving their quality of life.

 Throughout my life I had told every doctor of my symptoms.
 I would be pumped with pills, sometimes without blood work being done.
 My symptoms would be dismissed as a sensitive stomach, all in my head, side effects of other issues, I was fat, and the list goes on.
 Medical professionals who don’t listen to you about your symptoms are far from professional.
 They aren’t there to work towards improving your quality of life, just there to bill insurance and get paid.

 Talk to friends or co-workers to ask if they have a doctor that they like.
 Stop being embarrassed by medical issues and start asking around.
-I will be the first to tell you if the doctor is a GOOD doctor – they either won’t take new patients or they are very hard to get into.
+I will be the first to tell you if the doctor is a GOOD doctor – they either won’t take new patients or they are extremely hard to get into.
 Why?
 Because they are good.
 It’s really that simple.

-If you find a doctor that you want to go see, then make an appointment.
+If you find a doctor that you want to see, then make an appointment.
 Go when you are feeling GOOD – don’t wait until you have a cold or have a problem.
 Why?
-Because they will treat you by text book standards because they have nothing to go on.
+Because they will treat you by textbook standards because they have nothing to go on.
 You may be having health problems currently and it may have been a long time since you’ve felt good, that’s ok – go.
 When you go, be prepared with questions for the doctor.